Avoid Awkward Moments: Australian Etiquette 101

 • Approximately 3% of the current Australian population consists of Indigenous people.

 Australia's mix of cultures from Europe, Asia, and its Indigenous people makes it a lively and welcoming place.
-By grasping these cultural norms Australia, international students can feel more at ease and make friends with locals.
+By grasping these cultural norms in Australia, international students can feel more at ease and make friends with locals.

 Dining Etiquette Down Under